 If you feel that you are being punished too harshly, too often or are constantly scared of being hurt, or you have any injury after being hit, you should contact someone for help.

-If you are in immediate danger of being hurt or abused call the police on 000 and if you can, go to a secure place like to a trusted family friend, your school, a police station, or a medical centre.
+If you are in immediate danger of being hurt or abused, please call the police on 000 and if you can, go to a secure place like to a trusted family friend, your school, a police station, or a medical centre.

-If you have been hurt you should go to a doctor or hospital, so they can make sure you are OK.
+If you have been hurt it is important to go to a doctor or hospital, so they can make sure you are okay.

-They also have an online chat service at some times of the day: www.kidshelp.com.au/teens/get-help/web-counselling.
+They also have an online chat service at: https://www.kidshelpline.com.au/get-help/webchat-counselling

 If you have a problem or a question, you can send it to us today and we can provide you with free advice, information and referrals to help solve your problem.
 Just click on the button below.Get help now